Luffytaro22/Restaurant-page/readme.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard <a id="about-project"></a>
+# 📖 Restaurant Page <a id="about-project"></a>

-**Leaderboard** allows the users to introduce their name and their scores and the information is saved with the help of an API.
+**Restaurant Page** is a website that provide information about an invented Tokyo Sushi Bar Restaurant, following the principle of the SPA.

 ## 🛠 Built With <a id="built-with"></a>